pferreirafabricio/backup-mongo-db/README.md

 mongorestore --help
 ```
 > **Note**:
-> If they are not accessable, follow this guide: [Make the DB Tools available in your PATH](https://docs.mongodb.com/database-tools/installation/installation-windows/#make-the-db-tools-available-in-your-path)
+> If they are not accessible, follow this guide: [Make the DB Tools available in your PATH](https://docs.mongodb.com/database-tools/installation/installation-windows/#make-the-db-tools-available-in-your-path)

 __4.__ After all the process of installation/verification we will create the flow properly

-  __4.1__ Edit the [backupMongoDatabase.ps1](https://github.com/pferreirafabricio/powerShell-dumpMongoDB/blob/main/backupMongoDatabase.ps1) script, modifing the variables:
+  __4.1__ Edit the [backupMongoDatabase.ps1](https://github.com/pferreirafabricio/powerShell-dumpMongoDB/blob/main/backupMongoDatabase.ps1) script, modifying the variables:
   ```powershell
   $databaseName = "databaseName"
   $mongoDbHost = "localhost:27017"